HITECHCRIME/HC_SG125_Kiddar/README.md

 comprehend this

 Let them know we already on the brink
-Themes of death pulling us out of sync to approach so Distinct so distinct
+Themes of death pulling us out of sync aye to approach so, so distinct yeah

 ```